Ryneex/preload-next-routes/README.md

 # Preload Next Routes

-this is a Next.js plugin that preloads all routes in development mode, enabling faster navigation through your project.
+This is a Next.js plugin that preloads all routes in development mode, enabling faster navigation through your project.
 This plugin helps streamline your development workflow by reducing loading times when switching between routes.

 ## Installation